debian-pi/raspbian-ua-netinst/README.md

 ## SD card image for Linux
 Prebuilt image is around **6MB** xz compressed and **31MB** uncompressed.
 It contains the same files as the .zip but is more convenient for Linux users.

-Go to https://github.com/debian-pi/raspbian-ua-netinst/releases/latest and download the .img.xz file.
+Go to [our latest release page](https://github.com/debian-pi/raspbian-ua-netinst/releases/latest) and download the .img.xz file.

 To flash your SD card on Linux: